facebookresearch/vizseq/website/docs/new_metric.md

 sidebar_label: Adding New Metrics
 ---

 VizSeq has an open API for adding user-defined metrics.
-And we welcome you to contribute to enriching VizSeq's collection of scorers!
+You are welcomed to contribute new scorers to enlarge VizSeq's metric coverage!

+### Implementing A New Scorer Class
 To start with, first add `new_metric.py` to `vizseq/scorers`, in which a new scorer class is inherited from `VizSeqScorer` and a `score` method is defined.
 And then register the new scorer class with an id and a name using `vizseq.scorers.register_scorer`: